 It considered the pro veteran canon only after both steps of Chevron and after deciding Skidmore deference does not apply.
 This is unsettling because the Supreme Court has said that all veterans benefits statutes must be interpreted "in light of 'the canon that provisions for benefits to members of the Armed Services are to be construed in the beneficiaries’ favor.' " Henderson v.
 Shinseki, 562 U.S. 428 (2011).
 In a sense, the pro veteran canon is like a spotlight that illuminates the entire process.
-In my words, it casts a penumbra of beneficence over the entire interpretive process.
+It casts what I call a "penumbra of beneficence" over the entire interpretive process.

-Respectfully, and continuing the metaphor of lighting devices, considering the pro veteran canon at the end of the statutory interpretive process feels less like illuminating the process with a spotlight, and more like peering with a flashlight under the couch of justice for a lost statutory meaning.
+Respectfully, and continuing the metaphor of lighting devices, considering the pro veteran canon at the end of the statutory interpretive process feels less like illuminating the process with a spotlight, and more like peering with a flashlight under the couch of justice, searching for a lost statutory meaning.

-The Federal Circuit's affirmance is interesting to me in its distinctive approach to the interpretive question.
+The Federal Circuit's affirmance, on the other hand, is interesting to me in its distinctive approach to the interpretive question.

 Delverde is a statutory interpretation case in which the Circuit "determined that [where] the meaning of the statute is clear, we need not give Chevron deference to [the government's] interpretation."
 In determining the statute's meaning, Delverde stands for the proposition that the Court will "examine the statute's text, structure, and legislative history, and apply the relevant canons of interpretation" at Chevron step one.

-The citation to Delverde is curious - it is decidedly a traditional Chevron step one analysis, authored by Circuit Judge Lourie (who authored the Court's opinion in Cook) and joined by Circuit Judge Clevenger (who was on the panel in Cook).
+Delverde is decidedly a traditional Chevron step one analysis, authored by Circuit Judge Lourie (who authored the Court's opinion in Cook) and joined by Circuit Judge Clevenger (who was on the panel in Cook).
 There are only six (6) Circuit decisions interpreting statutes in 38 U.S.C that cite to Delverde.
 In all but two (Heino and Gazelle), Circuit Judge Clevenger was on the panel.

 In one of the cases, the Federal Circuit found that the veterans canon only applies to ambiguous statutes and cannot be used to " 'override the clear meaning of a particular provision.'
 "Paralyzed Veterans of Am. v.
 Sec'y of Veterans Affairs, 345 F.3d 1334, 1340 (Fed.
 Cir.
 2003).
 In another case, the Federal Circuit construed a particular statute "as we believe Congress clearly intended," citing to a landmark pro-veteran canon case, Brown v.
 Gardner.
 Kilpatrick v.
 Principi, 327 F.3d 1375, 1385 (Fed.
 Cir.
 2003).
 In a third case citing Delverde, the Circuit found that in discerning the meaning of words in a statute, courts must consider their statutory context at Chevron step one, citing to the Brown v.
 Gardner pro veteran canon case.
 Gazelle v.
 Shulkin, 868 F.3d 1006, 1012 (Fed.
 Cir.
 2017).
 And in the fourth case, the Circuit made clear that the pro-veteran canon could not be used to over-ride the clear meaning of a statute.
 Boyer v.
 West, 210 F.3d 1351, 1355 (Fed.
 Cir.
 2000).